likun-stat/ConfidenceQuant/README.md

 # Computing Confidence Intervals via Penalized Quantile Regression Splines
-## Joint work with Enrique del Castillo, Martin Tingley, Andew Berglund and Nirmal Govind.
+## Joint work with Enrique del Castillo, Andew Berglund, Martin Tingley and Nirmal Govind.

 > The paper presents new methodology for the computation of pointwise con-fidence intervals from massive functional data sets.